 The 2023 Sportage measures slightly larger than before putting it within the thick of things in its competitive segment.
 For 2023, the Sportage gains all-new X-Line and X-Pro trims.
 These pair come with an added 1.5-inch clearance on AWD models along with rugged tires and enhanced off-road capabilities.
 The two new models join the LX, EX, SX, SX-Prestige in filling out the Sportage’s gas-powered model line.
 But Kia likely isn’t done as a GT-Line may follow.

 First electric models.
 Electrification is taking hold with Kia, with the Niro EV its current model.
 However, the Soul EV is no more.
-Beginning in 2022, the Kia EV6 joins the lineup, a model poised to tackle the Ford Mustang Mach-E and the Volkswagen ID.4.
+Beginning in 2022, the Kia EV6 joins the lineup, a model poised to tackle the Ford Mustang Mach-E and the VW ID.4.
 We know that electrified Sportage models are on the way too.
 This means hybrid and plug-in hybrid models are on the way.